accoumar12/hypermedia-applications/README.md

 o Structure of links/pages folder with short description o Available server endpoint with short description
-• List of Components implemented with description, props and emit (if used)
+• List of Components implemented with description, props and emit (if used) Additionally, you can add descriptions (not mandatory) of:
-• List of extra modules imported in the project (for example: Supabase, Pinia, Vuetify etc...) and how they were used.
-Additionally, you can add descriptions (not mandatory) of:
 • Extra functionalities implemented (e.g., store, filters, etc...)
 • different approaches from what was discussed during lectures.